ant-media/ant-media-documentation/docs/guides/advanced-usage/using-nvidia-hardware-based-encoder-on-docker.md

+---
-# Using NVIDIA Hardware-based Encoder on Docker
+title: Using NVIDIA Hardware-based Encoder on Docker
+sidebar_position: 8
+---

 You can use NVIDIA hardware-based encoder on Docker with Ant Media Server.